Customization for your customers: 5 hyper-personalization trends for 2021

 Remember the Christmas 2020 meme about announcing what you want and waiting for pop-up ads to appear?
 It rings true, as the modern shopper has now come to expect and even rely upon a certain level of artificial intelligent assistance when browsing for goods and services.

-In turn, today’s leading brands—most notably in the online retail space—are exploring various trends in hyper-personalization, or the use of data to provide more targeted products, services, and content to consumers.
+In turn, today’s leading brands—most notably in the online retail space—are exploring various trends in hyper-personalization, or the use of data and Contact Center AI to provide more targeted products, services, and content to consumers.

 - Omnichannel bots